ialbert/genescape-central/docs/paper.md

 Various colors are used to provide additional context to the nodes in the graph; for example, functions derived from the input genes are colored green.
 The intermediate nodes are colored by their category.

-Since the resulting graphs may also be large, with thousands of nodes, the main interface provides reactive interface elements to allow users to reduce the subgraph to nodes for which:
+Since the resulting graphs may also be large, with thousands of nodes, the main interface provides input widgets that allow users to interactively reduce the subgraph to nodes for which:

-1. The function definitions match word patterns
+1. The function definitions match certain patterns
-2. A minimum number of genes share the function,
+2. A minimum number of genes share a function,
-3. Nodes are within a specific GO subtree: Biological Process, Molecular Function, Cellular Component
+3. Nodes belong to a specific GO subtree: Biological Process (BP), Molecular Function (MF), Cellular Component (CC)

 In addition, users can zoom in and out of the tree.
 The software's command-line version supports generating outputs in various formats, such as PDF or PNG.